tnmy44/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 Before requesting a review consider the following:
 - Do the changes require a change to the existing Entity Relationship Diagrams?
 - Have the changes been tested sufficiently to have confidence in the effect of the change?
-- Have all of the needful CI Jobs been run?
+- Have all of the required CI Jobs been run?
 - Do the changes meet the team's style and structure standards?
 - Have the changes' impact on performance been evaluated?
 - Have Masking Policies on columns and their dependencies been considered?